BioAlgs/Parallelism/README.md

 ## Parallelism: Minimax Nonparametric Parallelism Test

-The aim of the R package "Parallelism" is provide a nonparametric test to test whether the spatial or temporal signals in treatment and control groups are parallel or not.
-Theretically, the power of the proposed test is minimax optimal.
+The aim of the R package "Parallelism" is to provide a nonparametric testing approach to test whether the spatial or temporal signals in treatment and control groups are parallel or not.
+The power of the proposed test is minimax optimal with theoretical support.

 ### Installation
 Install the dependent packages: